 B-601.b: Reductions of the Assessed Parent Share of Cost for Non-Full-Time Care

-A Board may establish a policy that upon the child’s referral for part-time, blended, or part-week care, a PSoC reduction may be applied.
+A Board may establish a policy that upon the child’s schedule for part-time, blended, or part-week care, a PSoC reduction may be applied.
 A Board may require that, for a family to be eligible for the reduced PSoC, all children in the family have part-time, blended, or part-week care.

 Rule Reference: §809.19

-Boards must be aware that reductions based on family size or number of children in care—other than the additional amount per child—are not allowed.
+Boards must inform staff members that reductions based on family size or number of children in care—other than the additional amount per child—are not allowed.
 This includes any reductions for larger families.

 B-602: Parents Exempt from the Parent Share of Cost